YiJeongseop/Tetris/README.md

   ```
 * [ ] Create unit tests for the functions, see [unittest](https://docs.python.org/3/library/unittest.html),
   or the alternative [pytest](https://docs.pytest.org/en/7.4.x/).
-* [ ] Reorganize the code in different files, for example, you could create a file for the utils functions,
+* [X] Reorganize the code in different files, for example, you could create a file for the utils functions,
-  another for the Block clases, and another for the main function.
+  another for the Block classes, and another for the main function.
 * [X] The DB management could be defined in a class, to encapsulate the logic.
 * [X] The time tracking could be defined in a class, to encapsulate the logic.
 * [X] Send to [settings.py](settings.py) the configs constant variables, maybe like the screen size, the colors, etc.